Conference ASPOT

 Over the years, the EUMETSAT user conference has become a key annual event for the meteorological and scientific communities where participants from around the world can meet to share their experience and knowledge during plenary, poster and workshop sessions.

-The theme of this year’s annual EUMETSAT conference is “From Space to Safety: Earth Observation for Future Weather and Climate Preparedness”.
+The theme of this year’s annual EUMETSAT conference was “From Space to Safety: Earth Observation for Future Weather and Climate Preparedness”.

 Session topics